tripal/tripal/docs/dev_guide/custom_field/custom_formatter.rst

   $pelement = 0;
   $current_page = pager_default_initialize($total_records, $items_per_page, $pelement);

 The call to ``pager_default_initialize`` will return the current page.
-Each time the user navigates to other pages the ``view()`` function is called and the current page is always provided via this function call.
+The current page is a numeric number indicating which page the pager is currently showing.
+The first time the page is loaded this will always be the first page.
+Each time the user navigates to other pages by clicking the "next" link or the numeric links then this ``view()`` function is called and the current page is set to the page being viewed.
 Next, we must theme the pager so that it follows the look-and-feel prescribed for the site.
 For this we use the Drupal ``theme()`` function.

 .. code-block:: php